whoisbma/Game-Aesthetics-SP16/class-03-fileIO/README.md

 This is different than our experience using graphics-oriented frameworks like Processing, OpenFrameworks, and Unity to build games and represent spaces.
 In those situations we have a **graphics context** where we are only limited by the resolution of the window and our screen, and in some sense, we aren't *truly* limited by them.
 Even if pixels are discrete - there is no such thing as half a pixel - we can do operations on the screen that do actually take place in those in-between positions, even if it doesn't appear to change onscreen, the math is the math.
 A point at (1.1, 1.1) may render at what seems to us to be (1,1) on screen - but it is still (1.1,1.1).

-However the truth is that even though we have all this apparent seamless continuity that we have access to in floating point variables (we could have x = 0.0000001, y = 0.000001 etc.) despite the lower granularity of the graphics context, at its heart the computer can only store digits so small - a floating point variable can only represent a value stored to a set limit of memory.
+However the truth is that even though we have all this apparent seamless continuity that we have access to in floating point variables (we could have x = 0.0000001, y = 0.000001 etc.) despite the much higher granularity of the graphics context, at its heart the computer can only store digits so small - a floating point variable can only represent a value stored to a set limit of memory.
 There is still a limit, even though it takes place out of our perceptual space, so ultimately we have a fixed grid of 2D space - just like our little fixed 2D arrays of data.

 **So why are we fixating on 2D arrays/simple grids if we have all this apparent flexibility?**